orbitmines/archive/projects/Project - OrbitMines Minecraft.md

-- Prison gamemode generate worlds with certain features. ?
-Mathematical way of doing this?
-Or using /locate things like that.
-- Survival/creative/lobbies claims new events
-- javelin attack speed noticed somewhere

-- version in glass packets sent? not laggy?
-- Specific chaces to drop some item, as enchant

--

 # FoG / Prison / SkyBlock gamemode
 Ok so this gamemode will combine ideas from Fractals of the Galaxy (FoG), Prison and Skyblock into a single experience.
 So see `cd @orbitmines/minecraft/archive/code & workspace/arcs/4-2015-2016-split/FoG`, `arcs/5-2016-17-workspace/Prison`, `arcs/5-2016-17-workspace/SkyBlock` & `.orbitmines/repositories/servers/prison` (especially for the blocks-mined counter here).